DiamondLightSource/i18-bluesky/docs/alignment/index.md

     or 50 micron beam - and then defocus to get to that

     golden plate with wires is moved by some other location

+## Alignment types

+There are three major types of alignment:

+- idgap
+- pinhole
+- wire scan

+Other alignment (non exhaustive):

+- KB mirror optimization (?)

+Only the idgap one caches the results in a lookup table.

+### IDGAP alignment details

+moving the monochromator to a given Bragg angle, keeping it fixed and then scanning the undulator gap across a small range.

+On the d7 diode the Bragg with a peak is that gap

+2d scan of Bragg angle vs undulator gap, and peak compared to d7

+### pinhole